FidelusAleksander/ghcertified/content/questions/admin/question-006.md

 ---
-question: "Which of the following is the correct procedure for generating a support bundle in GitHub Enterprise Server?"
+question: "Which of the following is the correct procedure for generating a support bundle in GitHub Enterprise Server?
+(Choose two.)"
 archetype: "questions"
 title: "Question 006"
 draft: false